Random Number Generators

 This RNG type directly invokes a CPU instruction capable of generating a cryptographically secure random number.
 On x86 it uses rdrand, on POWER darn.
 If the relevant instruction is not available, the constructor of the class will throw at runtime.
 You can test beforehand by checking the result of Processor_RNG::available().

-This RNG type allows using the RNG exported from a TPM chip.
+These RNG types allow using the RNG exported from a TPM chip.

 PKCS11_RNG